tb9757/Student-Academic-Performance/README.md

 ## Hypothesis and how to validate?

 -   List here your project hypothesis(es) and how you envision validating it (them)
+-   H1: Average internal test score is more strongly correlated with final exam marks than attendance rate.

 ## Project Plan